-The following documents filed by the Company (File No. 1-5581) with the Commission are incorporated herein by reference: (1) the Company's Annual Report on Form 10-K for the year ended

-December 31, 1995; (2) the Company's Quarterly Reports on Form 10-Q for the quarters ended March 31, 1996, June 30, 1996 and September 30, 1996; (3) the Company's Current Report on Form 8-K, dated April 12, 1996; and (4) the Company's Registration Statement on Form 8-A filed May 4, 1994, registering the Company's Common Stock under Section 12(b) of the Exchange Act.
+The following documents filed by the Company (File No. 1-5581) with the Commission are incorporated herein by reference: (1) the Company's Annual Report on Form 10-K for the year ended December 31, 1995; (2) the Company's Quarterly Reports on Form 10-Q for the quarters ended March 31, 1996, June 30, April 12, 1996; and (4) the Company's Common Stock under Section 12(b) of the Company's Common S Exchange Act.
 All documents filed by the Company with the Commission pursuant to Sections 13(a), 13(c), 14 and 15(d) of the Exchange Act subsequent to the date hereof and prior to the termination of the offering of the Common Stock registered hereby shall be deemed to be incorporated by reference into this Prospectus and to be a part hereof from the date of filing such documents.
 Any statements contained in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes of this Prospectus to the extent that the statement contained herein or in any other subsequently filed document which also is, or is deemed to be, incorporated by reference herein modifies or supersedes such statement.
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Prospectus.
 The Company will provide without charge to each person to whom this Prospectus is delivered, upon a written or oral request of such person, a copy of any or all of the foregoing documents incorporated by reference into this Prospectus (other than exhibits to such documents, unless such exhibits are specifically incorporated by reference into such documents).
 Request for such copies should be delivered to Ronald P. Newman, Chief Financial Officer, 2665 South Bayshore Drive, Suite 901, Coconut Grove, Florida 33133, telephone (305) 858-0828.